One day in Hiroshima: A Complete Itinerary

 Hiroshima is a very famous city for a really sad reason.
 On the 6th of August 1945, Hiroshima was the first city targeted by a nuclear bomb during WWII.
 After the devastation, Hiroshima was rebuilt from the ashes, becoming a large metropolis of over a million people.
-One of the main reasons to visit Hiroshima is of course to visit the Peace Memorial Park.

 From the Hiroshima station, we hopped on Tram no. 2.
 The tram terminal is at the southern exit of the station and is easy to find.
 You can also take tram no. 6; whichever comes first.
 The Genbaku-Domu-mae (Atomic Bomb Dome) tram stop is a roughly twenty-minute ride away.
 All of Hiroshima’s main sights surround the Peace Memorial Park.
 Once there you can cover the entire area on foot.

 The Atomic Bomb Dome